Sean Young (psychologist): Scientific leadership

-Young is the Founder and executive director of UCIPT and the UCLA CDB.
+Young is the founder and executive director of UCIPT and the UCLA CDB.
 These two interdisciplinary centers were formed to advance research on the use of digital and mobile technologies to understand, predict, and change human behavior.
 Findings from studies published by the centers have been cited by a wide range of media outlets.
 As executive director of UCIPT, Young is partnering with people from multiple academic fields and business sectors, with the goal of scaling software applications to a diverse range of potential uses.

-In 2015, Young received the UC President's Research Catalyst Award for a multi-campus collaborative project focusing on social big data.
+In 2015, Young received the UC President's Research Catalyst Award for a multicampus collaborative project focusing on social big data.

 Young created the Harnessing Online Peer Education (HOPE) online intervention, which combines behavior change science and social media.
-HOPE has been used to help change people's behaviors in the following areas: HIV and sexual risk behaviors, general health and fitness, drug use, chronic pain management and opioid addiction, and consumer behavior in business.
-Studies have shown that people who join HOPE communities are two to three times more likely to change their behavior as people who do not join the communities.
+HOPE has been used to help change people's behaviors in the areas of HIV and sexual risk behaviors, general health and fitness, drug use, chronic pain management and opioid addiction, and consumer behavior in business.
+Studies have shown that people who join HOPE communities are two to three times more likely to change their behavior than people who do not join the communities.

-Young is also a speaker, teacher, and author of Stick with It: A Scientifically Proven Process for Changing Your Life-for Good, the #1 Wall Street Journal Best Selling book.
-He has presented his work at forums such as the European Parliament, mHealth Conference, and World Congress as well as to corporations and non-profit organizations.
-He teaches a rotating course in global health to UCLA undergraduate students and has served as a course instructor at Stanford University.
+Young is also a speaker, teacher, and author of Stick with It: A Scientifically Proven Process for Changing Your Life for Good, the number-one Wall Street Journal best-selling book.
+He has presented his work at fora such as the European Parliament, mHealth Conference, and World Congress, as well as to corporations and nonprofit organizations.
+He teaches a rotating course in global health to UCI undergraduate students and has served as a course instructor at UCLA and Stanford.
+Young holds a 1/5 rating on RateMyProfessors.com, with 0% of students indicating they would take his course again.
+Students commented that his classes are overly lecture-heavy and offer minimal opportunities for student engagement.
+Some reviews suggest that his teaching style can come across as disorganized and unresponsive to student needs.